 01.02 – Objectives

 Because these words are used so often, I will take a moment to clarify.
 The word Natural means of, or concerning Nature.
-For this Course, the word Natural also means that to which we are biologically constructed and adapted, i.e., the sum total of our biological heritage from nature, including our instincts.
+For this Course, the word Natural also means that to which we are biologically constructed and adapted, i.e., the sum total of our biological heritage from nature, which includes our amazing body wisdom, our instincts, our rational thinking abilities, and our always-accessible intuition.
 Unnatural means all practices and influences that are not in agreement.

-When it comes to health, what is commonly and typically seen does not make it normal… it is a direct reflection of what is abnormal.
+When it comes to health, what is commonly and typically seen does not make it normal… in fact, it is a direct example of what is abnormal.

 Keep these more accurate definitions in mind as you proceed through your studies.
 Full comprehension of the meanings of words, and their use, is important.